Cedric-M/powershell-scripting/README.md

 List of all files contained in this repo:

-* empty_temp_folder: Script that aim to empty the windows %temp% directory using PowerShell.
+* Remove-TempFolderContent: Script that aim to empty the windows %temp% directory using PowerShell.
+* Test-ConnectionEndless: Test the connection by pinging endlessly the Public Google DNS though IPv4.
+* Test-ConnectionShort: Test the connection by pinging 10 times the Public Google DNS though IPv4.